Selling a House with Asbestos: What Are the Key Considerations?

 - Asbestos Inspection: Hire a certified professional to check for asbestos-containing materials.

-- Legal Requirements: In California, you need to fully disclose known asbestos issues during real estate sales.
+- Legal Requirements: In California, you must fully disclose known asbestos issues during real estate sales.

 How Does Asbestos Impact Property Valuation?